Skip to content

 Kornmarkt Square

 The Kornmarkt is the site of the medieval market square.
 It is a small, quiet area of the city with many stores, restaurants, and the charming clock tower Kornschütte.
-Most of the buildings on this square look incredibly decorative, thanks to the brightly colored facades.
+Most of the buildings on this square look incredibly decorative, thanks to the brightly coloured facades.

 Swan Square